 The 2003-04 season helped build the foundation for the coming years at Alabama.
 The Crimson Tide finished 11th at the SEC Championships, but earlier captured its first tournament team title with a win at the Conrad Rehling Invitational, proving that the program was building for the future.

 That future came quickly as the Crimson Tide qualified for not only the NCAA Regionals in 2005, but tied for 28th at the NCAA Championships.
 It was Alabama's first NCAA Championship appearance since the 1996 season.
 The Tide posted a sixth-place finish at the NCAA East Regional to qualify.

 The Crimson Tide again qualified for NCAA regional play in 2006, finishing 14th at the NCAA West Regional.
 Alabama also recorded a third-place finish at the SEC Championship, its best at that time since a third-place showing in 1990.

-Seawell began his coaching career at Anderson (S.C.)
-College, where he coached from 1991-96 and won five consecutive Region 10 championships.
-His work earned him five regional coach of the year awards.
+Seawell began his coaching career at Anderson College, where he coached from 1991-96 and won five consecutive Region 10 championships.
+His work earned him five Region Coach of the Year Awards.
 After briefly leaving Anderson for another career pursuit, Seawell returned to coach Anderson again in 1997-98.

-Hired by Augusta (Ga.)
-State as its head coach prior to the start of 1998-99 season.
-Seawell led those teams to four straight NCAA Regional appearances and three trips to the NCAA Championship.
+Seawell was hired by Augusta State as its head coach prior to the start of 1998-99 season.
+He led ASU to four straight NCAA Regional appearances and three trips to the NCAA Championships.
 Seawell's 2001 team finished seventh at the NCAAs before turning in the best finish in school history the following year with a fifth-place showing.
-He coached three All-Americans during his tenure at Augusta State, including two-time All-American Jamie Elson along with All-American and eventual Ryder Cup player Oliver Wilson.
+He coached three All-Americans during his tenure at ASU, including two-time All-American Jamie Elson along with All-American and former Ryder Cup player Oliver Wilson.